ACH Direct FAQ

 - EPA Maximum Dollar Limit

-The EPA Max Dollar Amount defined to an associate is the maximum transaction amount not requiring secondary approval for Authorizations added, deleted or modified and for reject decisioning actions.
+The EPA Max Dollar Amount assigned to an associate is the maximum transaction amount not requiring secondary approval.
 Secondary approval does not take into account the user’s EPA Maximum Dollar Limit.

 Absolutely.
 If ACH Direct Administrator(s) have been established for your company, the Corporate Administrator can set the Associate Level at 1 or 2 and establish the transactional maximum dollar limit for each user within your company.

 The action taken is not completed until the secondary approval occurs.
-This could mean that an authorization is not in place when a transaction is received and it will appear in reject decisioning, or it could mean that a transaction that has been accepted is returned.
+This could mean that an authorization is not in place when a transaction is received and it will appear in reject decisioning; or, that a transaction that has been accepted is returned.
 Because of this impact, if the pending approval expires, Key recommends that there be at least two Level 2 employees available at all times.
 You may decide that your needs are met by having all Level 2 associates, but varying the individual dollar limits.

 There are two possible scenarios: